 The Global Career Accelerator: Work for Netflix or L鈥橭r茅al

 Looking for an internship-style experience without the commute?
-The s an online experiential program where you鈥檒l work on real-world projects for companies like Netflix, Intel and the Grammys.
+The is an online experiential program where you鈥檒l work on real-world projects for companies like Netflix, Intel and the Grammys.

 • Collaborate: Work with students from 50-plus countries.